opendocsg/slw-judgments-backfill/2002_SGHC_258/report.md

 48\.
 Against this, the first plaintiffs contended that their obligation was only to complete the project by the date of completion provided for in the Contract.
 Since they had validly terminated the Contract before this date, it would be illogical to speak about them being responsible for the delay in the completion of the project.

 49\.
-Following the Court of Appeal’s decision in _Jurong Engineering Ltd v Paccan Building Technology Pte Ltd_ [1999] 3 SLR 667, the law on this point is clear.
+Following the Court of Appeal’s decision in _Jurong Engineering Ltd v Paccan Building Technology Pte Ltd_ <span class="citation">[1999] 3 SLR 667</span>, the law on this point is clear.
 The main contractors in _Jurong Engineering_ terminated the subcontract on the grounds that the subcontractor had failed to proceed with reasonable diligence and had thus breached the agreement between the parties.
 The court held that ‘reasonable diligence’ could only be determined by pacing the progress of the subcontractor’s work against the subcontract programme.
 As Goh J opined (at p 668):

  If the progress of the subcontract works consistently lagged behind and did not keep pace with the subcontract programme, then the respondents [subcontractors] could not be said to be progressing with reasonable diligence.